Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-sdk/about.md

 ## Launch parameters

-The launch parameters are the initial parameters passed to the Web App.
+The launch parameters are the initial parameters passed to the Mini App.
 You can find more information about them in the [documentation](../../../launch-parameters/common-information.md).

 Developers can retrieve the launch parameters by using the `retrieveLaunchParams` function.
 This